This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 try_place_n_in_pos<D, 1, 2>();

-Okay, just understand what this function is doing: trying at a certain position continuously, and then finding the maximum number of elements that can be placed at this position.
+Alright, just understand what this function is doing.
+It keeps trying at a certain position, and then it can find the maximum number of elements that can be placed at that position.

 constexpr auto Total = member_count<T>();